Hallmark Channel Reverses Decision To Pull Ad Featuring Same-Sex Couple

 — Ellen DeGeneres (@TheEllenShow) December 15, 2019

-“Titles Featuring Lesbians Joyfully Existing And Also It’s Christmas Can We Just Let People Love Who They Love,” tweeted the Netflix U.S. Twitter account, after the ad was removed.
+“Titles Featuring Lesbians Joyfully Existing And Also It’s Christmas Can We Just Let People Love Who They Love,” Netflix tweeted after the ad was removed.

 What's Next